-- 18. Institutions should ensure that their quantitative analysis in accordance with the previous paragraph includes sound backtesting tools to validate the assumptions, parameters and results of stress testing models (e.g. credit risk models, market risk models, pre-provision net revenue models); institutions should ensure that their qualitative analysis in accordance with the previous paragraph has recourse to expert judgements or benchmarking assessments. - 19.
-When assessing the stress testing programme, institutions shall consider at least the following: - a) the effectiveness of the programme in meeting its intended purposes; - b) the need for improvements; - c) the identified risk factors, definitions and reasoning for relevant scenarios, model assumptions and sensitivity of results to these assumptions, as well as the role of expert judgement to ensure that it is accompanied with sound analysis; - d) the model performance, including its performance on out-of-sample data, i.e. on data which was not used for model development; - e) how to incorporate possible solvency-liquidity adverse loops; - f) the adequacy of possible interlinkages between solvency stress tests and liquidity stress tests; - g) feedback received from competent authorities in the context of their supervisory or other stress tests; - h) the adequacy of the data infrastructure (systems implementation and data quality);

-i) the proper level of involvement of senior management and management body;
+- 18. Institutions should ensure that their quantitative analysis in accordance with the previous paragraph includes sound quantitative tests as backtesting tools to validate the assumptions, parameters and results of stress testing models (e.g. credit risk models, market risk models, pre-provision net revenue models).
+Institutions should ensure that their qualitative analysis in accordance with the previous paragraph is based on expert judgements or benchmarking assessments. - 19.
+When assessing the stress testing programme, the institution shall consider at least the following: - a) the effectiveness of the programme in meeting its intended purposes; - b) the need for improvements; - c) the identified risk factors, definitions and reasoning for relevant scenarios, model assumptions and the sensitivity of results to these assumptions, as well as the role of expert judgement to ensure that it is accompanied by sound analysis; - d) the model performance, including its performance on out-of-sample data, i.e. on data that was not used for model development; - e) how to incorporate possible solvency-liquidity adverse loops; - f) the adequacy of possible interlinkages between solvency stress tests and liquidity stress tests; - g) feedback received from competent authorities in the context of their supervisory or other stress tests; - h) the adequacy of the data infrastructure (systems implementation and data quality); - i) the proper level of involvement of senior management and the management body; - all assumptions including business and/or managerial assumptions, and management actions envisaged, based on the purpose, type and result of the stress testing, including an assessment of the feasibility of management actions in stress situations and a changing business environment; and - k) the adequacy of the relevant documentation. - 20.
+The institution's stress testing programme should be appropriately documented for all types of stress tests carried out at the single risk type and/or portfolio level, as well as the firm-wide level.
+Documentation should cover at least: - a) the stress testing approach; - b) the possible interlinkages between solvency stress tests and liquidity stress tests, namely a mapping between the deterioration on capital position (solvency) and ability to issue commercial paper and bonds (liquidity), macro-driven probabilities of default shifts

-- all assumptions including business and/or managerial assumptions, and management actions envisaged, based on the purpose, type and result of the stress testing, including an assessment of the feasibility of management actions in stress situations and a changing business environment; and - k) the adequacy of the relevant documentation. - 20.
-The institution's stress testing programme should be appropriately documented for all types of stress tests carried out at the single risk type and/or portfolio level, as well as firm-wide level.
-Documentation should at least cover: - a) the stress testing approach; - b) the possible interlinkages between solvency stress tests and liquidity stress tests, namely a mapping between: the deterioration on capital position (solvency) and ability to issue commercial paper and bonds (liquidity), macro-driven probabilities of default shifts (solvency) and implied rating migration of banks unencumbered assets and effect on collateral deposited at respective central bank (liquidity), the increase in expected non-performing loans (solvency) and reduction in expected inflows from loan repayments or from non-financial corporation bonds (liquidity), or a possible liquidity gap (liquidity) and asset fire sales (solvency), and increase in funding costs (liquidity) and P&L effects (solvency);
+(solvency) and the implied rating migration of banks unencumbered assets and the effect on collateral deposited at the relevant central bank (liquidity), the increase in expected non-performing loans (solvency) and the reduction in expected inflows from loan repayments or from non-financial corporation bonds (liquidity), or a possible liquidity gap (liquidity) and asset fire sales (solvency), and an increase in funding costs (liquidity) and P&L effects (solvency);